 Ensure the chicken bones are organic and free range and beef or lamb bones are 100% grass fed to avoid any nasty hormones or antibiotics.

-For more information on gut health or to book a naturopathic consultation contact B inspired healthy lifestyle.
+For more information on “Health benefits of bone broth” or to book a naturopathic consultation please contact Beata at B inspired healthy lifestyle.